Fukaya category of Grassmannians: rectangles: Setup

 \begin{remark} Working in the monotone setting allows us to ignore the \textit{Novikov field} $\Lambda_\mathbb{F}$ and use instead $\mathbb{F}$ directly, by setting the Novikov parameter $q=1$.
 More specifically, in this paper we will only consider $\mathbb{F}=\mathbb{C}$. \end{remark}

 \textbf{Acknowledgements} I thank my PhD advisor Chris Woodward for suggesting to think about Grassmannians and useful conversations.
-I also thank: Mohammed Abouzaid for helpful conversations about mirror symmetry and the Fukaya category, Lev Borisov for clarifications about toric degenerations, Anders Buch for showing me the quantum Pieri rule, Hiroshi Iritani for a useful conversation about part 3 of Propositon 1.3, Alex Kontorovich and Stephen Miller for useful remarks on vanishing sums of roots of unity, Greg Moore for pointing out relevant physics literature.
-This work was partially supported by NSF grant DMS 1711070.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
+I also thank: Mohammed Abouzaid for helpful conversations about mirror symmetry and the Fukaya category; Lev Borisov for clarifications about toric degenerations; Anders Buch for showing me the quantum Pieri rule; Hiroshi Iritani for a useful conversation about part (3) of Propositon \ref{Prop1}; Alex Kontorovich and Stephen Miller for remarks on vanishing sums of roots of unity; Greg Moore for pointing out relevant physics literature.
+I thank the referees for valuable comments, and for suggesting a shorter proof of Lemma \ref{lemma:dihedral-action}.

-\section{Closed mirror symmetry for $\operatorname{Gr}(k,n)$}
+\section{Closed mirror symmetry for $\Gr(k,n)$}

 The quantum cohomology of $\Gr(k,n)$ was first computed by Bertram \cite{Be}, and admits a purely combinatorial description.
-We will not need the full ring structure, therefore we simply recall that it has dimension ${n \choose k}$ and has a basis given by classes of \textit{Schubert varieties} $\sigma_d$, where $d$ is a Young diagram in a $k\times (n-k)$ grid.
-Below are all the diagrams for $k=2$ and $n=5$.
+As vector space, it agrees with the classical cohomology $H^\bullet(\Gr(k,n);\mathbb{C})$.
+This has a basis given by Poincar\'{e} dual classes $\sigma_d$ to certain algebraic cycles $X_d\subseteq \Gr(k,n)$ known as \textit{Schubert varieties}; see for example Fulton \cite{Fu}.
+The classes $\sigma_d$ are parametrized by \emph{Young diagrams} $d$ in a $k\times (n-k)$ grid, simply denoted $d\subseteq k\times (n-k)$.